-City Center Chiropractic and Rehabilitation is a full service clinic that offers a variety of chiropractic and physical medicine techniques in addition to acupuncture to meet the needs of our diverse patient population.
+City Center Chiropractic and Rehabilitation is a full service clinic located in downtown Chicago that offers a variety of chiropractic and physical medicine techniques in addition to acupuncture to meet the needs of our diverse patient population.
 Following a consultation and examination, the chiropractors or acupuncturist will establish a treatment plan that will incorporate some, many or all of our services offered to ensure quick and effective care.

 The most significant aspect of any chiropractic treatment is chiropractic manipulation of the spine or joints of the extremities.
 Commonly referred to as an "adjustment", chiropractic manipulation is performed to improve lost range of motion, increase segmental joint mobility, stimulate joint position sensors and promote normal function of the central nervous system.
 The adjustment is vital in restoring normal joint function and range of motion and improving overall joint health.
 Chiropractic manipulation is a safe, gentle and effective method for treating neck, mid back and lower back pain in addition to disorders of the shoulder, elbow, wrist, hip, knee and ankle.
 By restoring normal function to the musculoskeletal system, especially the joints of the spine, manipulation allows the nervous system to operate without interference and regulate the various systems of the body and promote optimal health.